con-jo-ry/NaSa/readme.md

 The ancient translation—having many available witnesses but, to our knowledge, no single exemplary witness or edition—itself has a significant number of variants that should be taken into consideration.
 We have not been able to critically establish the text of the ancient translation, which would be extremely difficult; instead, we have mostly relied on one witness embedded in Vimalamitra's commentary on the *Nāmasaṅgīti*, a witness in a printing of the rNying ma rgyud 'bum, and a witness found in a modern prayer book.
 On occasion, we have emended or proposed conjectures to the ancient translation based on other factors, such as the Sanskrit text or the Kangyur translation.
+On other occasions, we have adopted a reading that, it would appear, is the most popular in witnesses of the text as it is used today, and that is not in conflict with the Sanskrit text and/or meaningful sense.

 Second, while the ancient translation does provide some help in unpacking the many compound words found throughout the *Nāmasaṅgīti*, more often than not it gives no explicit guidance.
 Thus, as a secondary authority, we have thoroughly consulted the commentary of Vilāsavajra.